-Section 2.1 You can end your membership in Nascentia Skilled Nursing Facility (HMO ISNP) at any time
+Section 2.1 You can end your membership at any time

-You can end your membership in Nascentia Skilled Nursing Facility (HMO ISNP) at any time.
+You can end your membership in Nascentia Skilled Nursing Facility (HMO I-SNP) at any time.

-- Because you live in a nursing home, you can end your membership in Nascentia Skilled Nursing Facility (HMO ISNP) at any time. - If you decide to change to a new plan, you can choose any of the following types of plans: - Another Medicare health plan with or without prescription drug coverage. - Original Medicare with a separate Medicare prescription drug plan. - Original Medicare without a separate Medicare prescription drug plan. - o If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.
+- Because you live in a nursing home, you can end your membership in Nascentia Skilled Nursing Facility (HMO I-SNP) at any time. - If you decide to change to a new plan, you can choose any of the following types of plans: - Another Medicare health plan with or without prescription drug coverage. - Original Medicare with a separate Medicare prescription drug plan. - Original Medicare without a separate Medicare prescription drug plan. - If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.